amiraizuddin02-gif/Personal-Manager/README.md

     1.1 Income
 - User can manually insert the amount of income.
 - User states to which "Wallet" the money goes.
-Primary Wallet is selected by default is Wallet is not chosen.
+Primary Wallet is selected by default if a Wallet is not chosen.

     1.2 Expenses
 - User can insert the transaction details.